Kathleen B. LaSala, Dean and Professor

-The baccalaureate degree in nursing, master’s degrees in nursing, Doctor of Nursing Practice and post-graduate APRN certificates at Shenandoah University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
-The master’s degree and post-graduate certificate in nurse midwifery are accredited by the Accreditation Commission for Midwifery Education (ACME), ACME National Office Suite 1550, 8403 Colesville Rd., Silver Spring, MD 20910.
+The graduate, post-graduate and doctoral degrees in nursing at Shenandoah University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.

 All programs in the School of Nursing are approved by the Virginia Health Regulatory Boards, also known as the:

 Virginia Board of Nursing, Perimeter Center , 9960 Mayland Drive, Suite 300, Henrico Virginia 23233-1463, (804) 367-4515, (804) 527-4455 (Fax), Automated License Verification: (804) 270-6836, http://www.dhp.virginia.gov/nursing/

 The MSN program addresses AACN’s The Essentials of Master’s Education in Nursing (2011). http://www.aacnnursing.org/Portals/42/Publications/MastersEssentials11.pdf